dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 The indicators # 4-6 for PEPFAR are anyway not calculated based directly on information from SDP level.
 Meaning that reporting to both TGF and PEPFAR can be managed via these DHIS2 indicators.

 ###	Required logistics data
-If logistics data is only collected at the health care facility, then some data (such as stock receipts) which is already recorded at the upstream levels has to be duplicated while in an integrated system the data points collected at the healthcare facility level can be minimised.
+If logistics data is only collected at the healthcare facility, then some data (such as stock receipts) which is already recorded at the upstream levels has to be duplicated while in an integrated system the data points collected at the healthcare facility level can be minimised.
 In the best case where a real-time transactional system at the healthcare facility level is integrated with a national eLMIS, only stock transactions have to be recorded at the healthcare facility while all other data points can be either calculated or are already available in the national eLMIS.
 The table below provides an overview of the data points which need to be collected depending on the level of integration.

 | **Metric**  | **Stock on hand** | **Stock receipt** | **Stock distribution** | **Stock loss** | **Stock correction** |
 | :--- |  :---: |  :---: |  :---: |  :---: |  :---: |